menu

 query Password hash

-Note that the single-quote character in the input results in the remainder of the input is interpreted as part of the SQL statement, rather than part of the value.
+Note that the single-quote character in the input results in the remainder of the input being interpreted as part of the SQL statement rather than part of the value.
 Alice will now belong to the group “Administrator.”
-Note that the attacker can change Alice's group without completing the login process in this scenario; that means an attacker that hasn’t guessed Alice's password could perhaps delete accounts, reset passwords, and the like.
+Note that the attacker can change Alice's group without completing the login process in this scenario; that means an attacker who hasn’t guessed Alice's password could perhaps delete accounts, reset passwords, and the like.

 The developer could easily repair this vulnerability by using a prepared statement to create a parameterized query as below: